BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-06-monitoring-at-scale-with-victoriametrics.md

 # POC of Victoria Metrics
 We wanted to validate the performance and consumption of a stack entirely based on Victoria Metrics, the results were really encouraging.

-test environment :
+Test environment :
  - 1500 web app pods
  - 250 Haproxy Ingress pods (metric with high cardinality enabled)
  - 3700 scrapped targets

-comparative table between Prometheus and Victoria Metrics :
+Comparative table between Prometheus and Victoria Metrics :

 |                      | Prometheus | Victoria Metrics |
 | -------------------- | ---------- | ---------------- |